 When Duchesne allows students to "dress down", the clothing should be in good condition, clean, and be appropriate for school.
-Excessively tight or short clothing of any kind is not appropriate, i.e. yoga pants, leggings and high cut shorts.
+Excessively tight or short clothing of any kind is not appropriate.
 Shirts must have sleeves, may not have any advertising that is vulgar or alcohol or drug related and must be modest and appropriate for school.